lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

     fix shak H2O shake 1.0e-4 200 0 b 1 a 1 mol h2omol

-..  container:: justify

-    The force field Vashishta applies only to Si (type 1) and O of SiO2 (type 2),
-    and not to the O and H of H2O, thanks to the NULL parameters used for atoms of types 3 and 4.
+The force field Vashishta applies only to Si (type 1) and O of SiO2 (type 2), and not to the O and H of H2O, thanks to the NULL parameters used for atoms of types 3 and 4.

-..  container:: justify

-    Pair coefficients for lj/cut/tip4p/long are
-    defined between O atoms, as well as between O(SiO)-O(H2O) and Si(SiO)-O(H2O).
-Therefore, the fluid-solid
-    interactions will be set by Lennard-Jones and Coulomb potentials.
+Pair coefficients for lj/cut/tip4p/long are defined between O atoms, as well as between O(SiO)-O(H2O) and Si(SiO)-O(H2O).
+Therefore, the fluid-solid interactions will be set by Lennard-Jones and Coulomb potentials.

-..  container:: justify

 The number of oxygen atoms from water molecules (i.e. the number of molecules) will be printed in the file *numbermolecule.dat*.

-..  container:: justify

-    The SHAKE algorithm is used to
-    maintain the shape of the water molecules over time.
+The SHAKE algorithm is used to maintain the shape of the water molecules over time.
 Some of these features have been seen in previous tutorials.

-..  container:: justify

 Let us delete the overlapping water molecules, and print the positions of the remaining atoms in a *.lammpstrj* file by adding the following lines into *input.lammps*:

 ..  code-block:: lammps